Geomorphology - Rivers/Watersheds - Natural

 DNR - Minnesota River Invasive Carp Workplan.

 *Oubre, M., Escobar, L., Larson, P. (2018).
+Habitat Suitability for Four

 Species of Invasive Carp in the Minnesota River,